watarukumagai-git/opt/peer_review/no1/review_comment_2.md

 ## major reason3 (General)
 There are many insufficient explanations for the readers and this may cause them confused or misleading.
 I think there are too many points to be needed to rewrite or revise according to the following points.
-- Point1: There is no explanation of the design variables in this revised paper while Reviewer B's major comment2 pointed out "Please clarify the optimization problem consisted of the objective function, the constraint condition, and the design variables".
+- Point1: there is no explanation of the design variables in this revised paper while Reviewer B's major comment2 pointed out "Please clarify the optimization problem consisted of the objective function, the constraint condition, and the design variables".
-- Point2: There is no explanation of the important variables "pbest_i, gbest" of the PSO update rule in this revised paper while Reviewer A pointed out "Several important variables (pbest_i, gbest_i, x_i, y_i) are not mentioned.
+- Point2: there is no explanation of the important variables "pbest_i, gbest" of the PSO update rule in this revised paper while Reviewer A pointed out "Several important variables (pbest_i, gbest_i, x_i, y_i) are not mentioned.
 Explain them".
-- Point3: There is no explanation of comparing algorithms in Section4, e.g., the CPSO (inferred from the context to be the proposed PSO) and FPSO in the revised paper.
+- Point3: there is no explanation of comparing algorithms in Section4, e.g., the CPSO (inferred from the context to be the proposed PSO) and FPSO in the revised paper.
 So, the readers cannot understand the significance or meaning of the experiment results.